monyverse/aiautotensor/README.md

-# autominer
+# autotensor
-automated bittensor mining
+automated bittensor serving

 Recommended to setup a ssh config.
 This will make transferring keys and files easier later on: